roblaing/swipl-webapp-howto/README.md

     [p(['Month: ', Month, ' Day: ', Day, ' Year: ', Year])]).
 ```

 If a parameter is missing or does not fit into the type checks done, http_parameters throws a _400 Bad Request_ error.
 Instead of showing that, I've opted for [catch(:Goal, +Catcher, :Recover)](http://www.swi-prolog.org/pldoc/doc_for?object=catch/3) to return to the original form without any error messages or keeping the original data at this stage.

-More complicated scenarios to follow as I proceed.
+I did this before discovering quasiquoting described above, so intend to come back and make it more elaborate in due course.

 ## Unit 3